Is Solar A Good Investment?

 How much do home solar panel systems cost?

 The cost of a residential solar power system varies a great deal depending on many factors, some of which are specific to your property.
-Shading on your property, the layout and dimensions of your roof, solar panel system size, your energy usage, your budget, and decisions such as adding battery storage, are important factors.
+Shading, the layout and dimensions of your roof, solar panel system size, your energy usage, your budget, and whether or not you include battery storage are important factors.

 Do solar panels require maintenance?